Venezuela national under-20 football team

-The Venezuela national under-20 football team represents Venezuela in international men's football competitions such as South American Youth Championship|CONMEBOL Sub20.
+The Venezuela national under-20 football team represents Venezuela in international men's football competitions such as the South American Youth Football Championship (CONMEBOL Sub20).
 The team became runners-up in the 2017 FIFA U-20 World Cup.

 2009 South American Youth Championship

 Venezuela was able to qualify for the 2009 FIFA U-20 World Cup after finishing fourth in the hexagonal final, beating teams such as Colombia and Argentina, champions of previous editions of the tournament.